 But the Farne Islands are by no means Northumberland’s only enchanting island range, and if you love visiting remote places (or even living in them) the Holy Island of Lindisfarne will surely be calling your name.

-Though there’s a thriving community here with shops, pubs, and cafes, Lindisfarne is known for its spectacular nature reserve.
+Though there’s a thriving community here with shops, pubs, and cafes, Lindisfarne is most known for its spectacular nature reserve.
 Here, you can admire sweeping sand dunes, marshes, mudflats, and striking sea views.

 6. The Cotswolds

+Another region of England that’s widely celebrated for its beauty is the Cotswolds.
 Encompassing six counties and hundreds of picture-perfect villages, the Cotswolds is one of the UK’s most visited areas for a reason.
 If you love village life and enjoy a community feel while being surrounded by pristine countryside, it’s difficult to think of a more idyllic spot.

 There are so many beautiful and historic Cotswold villages that selecting the loveliest is tricky – but Gloucestershire’s Bourton-on-the-Water is often voted one of the prettiest villages in England.
 Nicknamed the ‘Venice of the Cotswolds’, it’s home to honey-coloured cottages, quaint tea rooms, gorgeous gardens, and elegant stone bridges that arch over the photogenic River Windrush.

 Vying for Bourton-on-the-Water’s ‘prettiest village in England’ crown is Wiltshire’s Castle Combe.
-The beauty of Castle Combe is no secret (it’s been featured in the Hollywood movies Stardust and War Horse), and its winding streets can often get crowded with wide-eyed tourists.
+The beauty of Castle Combe is no secret (it’s been featured in the Hollywood movies Stardust and War Horse), and its winding streets can get crowded with wide-eyed tourists.
 But the surrounding woods are peaceful and pristine, and the Bybrook River is popular with locals enjoying a quiet stroll.

-For some, the touristy nature of the Cotswolds can be a bit off-putting; especially if you prefer a quiet life.
+For some, the touristy nature of the Cotswolds can be a bit off-putting, especially if you prefer a quiet life.
 But, while places like Stow-on-the-Wold and Burford do get busy, there are plenty of other more peaceful, quintessential Cotswolds villages that are just as beautiful.

 The twin villages of Upper and Lower Slaughter might be small, but they’re home to some of the most romantic streets in the country – and the unspoilt countryside and landscaped gardens that surround them will likely take your breath away.